Fetasalyt/TCAMpy/docs/Usage.rst

     M = tcam.TModel(50, 500, 10, 1, 24, 1/24, 15, 4)

 The 'TModel' class takes a number of parameters.
 These determine the area, the different probabilities as well as the duration of the model.
-See :ref:`api-docs` for further details about them.
+See :ref:`api_docs` for further details about them.
 After you've created the class with the parameters of your choice, you can simply run the entire model with one command:

 .. code-block:: python